lhelms2/rtd-template-2/docs/source/help.rst

 To review frequently asked questions, see :ref:`FAQ`.

-For help with X, email Y.
+Here's how to submit support requests:

+To submit a support request with X, email Y. Include, Z in the title and A, B, and C in the email.

-For help with Z, email A.
+For help with D issues, see: E.